Economy of Iran: Trade unions

 Although Iranian workers have a theoretical right to form labor unions, there is no union system in the country.
 Ostensible worker representation is provided by the Workers' House, a state-sponsored institution that attempts to challenge some state policies.
 Guild unions operate locally in most areas, but are limited largely to issuing credentials and licenses.
 The right to strike is generally not respected by the state.
 Since 1979 strikes have often been met by police action.

-A comprehensive law covers labor relations, including hiring of foreign workers.
-This provides a broad and inclusive definition of the individuals it covers, recognizing written, oral, temporary and indefinite employment contracts.
-Considered employee-friendly, the labor law makes it difficult to lay off staff.
-Employing personnel on consecutive six-month contracts (to avoid paying benefits) is illegal, as is dismissing staff without proof of a serious offense.
-Labor disputes are settled by a special labor council, which usually rules in favor of the employee.

 Sectors

-Agriculture and foodstuffs
+Agriculture, fishing, livestock and forestry

 Wheat, the most important crop, is grown mainly in the west and northwest whilst rice is the major crop in the Caspian region.

 Agriculture contributes 9.5% to the gross domestic product and employs 17% of the labor force.
 About 9% of Iran's land is arable, with the main food-producing areas located in the Caspian region and in northwestern valleys.
 Some northern and western areas support rain-fed agriculture, while others require irrigation.

 Primitive farming methods, overworked and under-fertilized soil, poor seed and water scarcity are the principal obstacles to increased production.
 About one third of total cultivated land is irrigated.
 Construction of multipurpose dams and reservoirs along rivers in the Zagros and Alborz mountains have increased the amount of water available for irrigation.
 Agricultural production is increasing as a result of modernization, mechanization, improvements to crops and livestock as well as land redistribution programs.

 Wheat, the most important crop, is grown mainly in the west and northwest.
 Rice is the major crop in the Caspian region.
 Other crops include barley, corn, cotton, sugar beets, tea, hemp, tobacco, fruits, potatoes, legumes (beans and lentils), vegetables, fodder plants (alfalfa and clover), almonds, walnuts and spices including cumin and sumac.
-Iran is the world's largest producer of saffron, pistachios, honey, berberis and berries and the second largest date producer.
+Iran is the world's largest producer of saffron, pistachios, honey, berberis and berries and the second largest dates producer.
 Meat and dairy products include lamb, goat meat, beef, poultry, milk, eggs, butter, and cheese.

 Non-food products include wool, leather, and silk.
 Forestry products from the northern slopes of the Alborz Mountains are economically important.
 Tree-cutting is strictly controlled by the government, which also runs a reforestation program.
 Rivers drain into the Caspian Sea and are fished for salmon, carp, trout, pike, and sturgeon that produce caviar, of which Iran is the largest producer.